Tuesday, August 12, 2025

 Classic Nia

 In Nia class, we begin with warming up the body.
 All types of music are found in Nia from around the world.
 There’s a get moving part of the class and a cooling down at the end where everyone goes down to the floor to move and stretch.
 We move the whole body in Nia with 52 moves.
 The three main parts of Nia are the dance arts, martial arts and healing arts.
 The simple moves are repeated to engage the body and the mind in the movement.
-One of the main principles in Nia is to feel good.
-Wear clothing that’s easy to move in with layers to add or subtract as you warm up and cool down.
+One of the main principles in Nia is to feel good in our body's way.
+This may look and feel different for each person.
+One of my students, Barbi, who's been dancing with me for over 10 years says, "Nia is fun!"

 Nia Moving to Heal

 Moving to Heal Nia is a gentler version of classic Nia.
 Similar principles of sensing the body and moving in each person’s individual way are taught with fun music from around the world.
 We begin class with sensing how the body feels—checking in if there is sensation of pain in a part of the body and then giving it a number as we walk around the room in warming up.
 We move either on our feet or sitting in a chair depending on each movers need.
 Nia is based on the design of the body and can be modified to accommodate physical disabilities and support self-healing for most injuries and illnesses.
 At the end of class, we assess again our sensation in the body and then stretch and move into the rest of the day.
-The intention is that everyone feels better after doing Nia.
+Our intention is that everyone feels better after doing Nia.

-Through movement we find health.
-Debbi Rosas Co founder of the Nia Technique
+"Through movement we find health." says Debbi Rosas is the Co-founder of the Nia Technique.

 Nia classes in Winona with MaryLee